chop-dbhi/django-dicom-review/README.md

 ## Writing your own prioritizer

-If you want to write a prioritizer yourself, this should be pretty simple.
-Create a file called `prioritizer.py` and place it in the root directory of the app.
+If you want to write a prioritizer yourself create a file called `prioritizer.py` and place it in the root directory of the app.
 In the file, you create a function with the following signature